anencka/CAREScanProForma3/REFACTORING_PROGRESS.md

 5. ✅ Refactored the Revenue Tab into ui/revenue_tab.py
 6. ✅ Refactored the Personnel Tab into ui/personnel_tab.py
 7. ✅ Refactored the Exams Tab into ui/exams_tab.py
+8. ✅ Refactored the Other Expenses Tab into ui/other_expenses_tab.py

 ### In Progress